 This article describes how to go from a data table containing multiple rows and columns:

 To a correspondence analysis output in which you can better visualization the patterns in the data:

 - A table with multiple rows and columns containing data that are all on the same scale.
-This includes crosstabs showing counts, percentages, or averages, grids of data created from binary variables, and even raw numeric data tables.
+This includes crosstabs, grid summary, and raw numeric data tables.
 Where the table shows RAW DATA this means that correspondence analysis will focus on the analysis on identifying differences between respondents.

 1. Create a table that you want to use as an input to the correspondence analysis.
 See the requirements section above for table specifications.
 In this example, we'll use the table shown above which represents device ownership among different income groups.

 5. OPTIONAL: Remove any additional rows which correspond to 'NET' or 'Total' by adding the corresponding row/column labels in the Rows to ignore and Columns to ignore options.
 These should typically not be included in the analysis, and Displayr automatically removes 'NET', 'Total', and 'SUM' by default.

 6. OPTIONAL: Customize your title, colors, fonts, and gridlines using the settings under Chart.

 7. Click the Calculate button to generate the correspondence analysis output which will appear as a scatterplot on your page, see How to Interpret Correspondence Analysis Plots (It Probably Isn’t the Way You Think).

 8. OPTIONAL: Instead of a scatterplot, you can create a Moonplot visualization by selecting 'Moonplot' from the Output drop-down box in the object inspector, see How to Interpret a Moonplot.

 9. OPTIONAL: Adjust the settings further in the object inspector: